SolidWallOfCode/solidwallofcode.github.io/_sources/buffer-writer.en.rst.txt

    .. function:: bool error() const

       Return :code:`true` if the buffer has overflowed from writing, :code:`false` if not.

+   .. function:: size_t extent() const

+      Return the total number of bytes in all attempted writes to this buffer.
+This value allows a successful retry in case of overflow, presuming the output data doesn't change.
+This works well with the standard "try before you buy" approach of attempting to write output, counting the characters needed, then allocating a sufficiently sized buffer and actually writing.

 .. class:: FixedBufferWriter : public BufferWriter